 Beth Davenport (pronouns: she, her, hers) has nearly 20 years of experience in program development and oversight.
 Prior to coming to The Center in 2011, she was the executive director of adoptions and senior director of quality assurance for Walden Family Services.
 She also created Walden’s LGBTQ Foster Care Network, which provided safe and loving homes for foster youth who identify as LGBTQ and provided on-going cultural competency trainings for Southern California foster parents and child welfare providers around the country.
 Beth is a Licensed Clinical Social Worker and holds a Master’s Degree in Social Work from Tulane University, and a Master’s Degree in Business Administration from San Diego State University.
 She is currently the co-chair of the San Diego Youth Homelessness Consortium and is a board member of the California Coalition for Youth.
 In 2009, Beth was named by the San Diego Metropolitan Magazine to its annual list of “Top 40 under 40,” recognizing her professional accomplishments.

 Chief Financial Officer

 Chief Public Affairs and Civic Engagement Officer

-Rebekah Hook-Held holds both a Bachelor’s and a Master’s Degree in Political Science from Western Washington University.
+Rebekah Hook-Held (pronouns: she, her, hers) holds both a Bachelor’s and a Master’s Degree in Political Science from Western Washington University.
 As an experienced policy professional, Rebekah spearheads the public policy and justice-focused advocacy efforts on behalf of The Center and the greater LGBT community.
 Additionally, she leads The Center’s civic engagement and leadership development programs, aimed to empower and build power within the LGBT community.
 In 2015, Rebekah was honored as a “Woman of the Year” by the Speaker of the California State Assembly, Toni G. Atkins.
 Committed to leading in her community, and investing in leadership development, Rebekah is a member of the San Diego Leadership Alliance Board of Directors, a 2013 Alumni of New Leaders Council Institute, and a member of The Center’s Young Professionals Council.